yiisoft/yii2-httpclient/docs/guide/usage-request-options.md

 You may as well pass options, which are specific for particular request transport.
 Usually it comes to this in case of using [[\yii\httpclient\CurlTransport]].
-For example: you may want to specify separated timeout for connection and receiving data, which supported by PHP cURL library.
+For example: you may want to specify separated timeout for connection and receiving data, which is supported by PHP cURL library.
 You can do this in following way:

 ```php
 use yii\httpclient\Client;